projectcapsule/capsule-proxy/README.md

 internal-lb       example.com/internal       IngressParameters.k8s.example.com/internal-lb   15m
 ```

-> The following Tenant annotations allow a sort of RBAC on the Storage Class operations:
+> The following Tenant annotations allow a sort of RBAC on the Ingress Class operations:
 >
 > - `capsule.clastix.io/enable-ingressclass-listing`: allows listing of Ingress Class and Ingress Classes retrieval
 > - `capsule.clastix.io/enable-ingressclass-update`: allows the update of the Ingress Class